 Betty Ford was famed for raising awareness for breast cancer after her mastectomy in 1974, and also for being a passionate activist for the Equal Rights Amendment (ERA).
 She was pro-choice, and became an avid leader for the Women’s Movement, and was famous for being the most candid First Lady in history while commenting on just about every hot issue such as equal pay, feminism, abortion, drugs, equal rights, and gun control.
 She additionally was pretty open when she revealed her long-running alcohol problem in 1970, to establish the Betty Ford Addiction Center after she and Gerald had left the White House.

-After she graduated from high school, she studied under guidance of legendary dancer and choreographer Martha Graham, and with Martha’s group she made several appearances including a one at Carnegie Hall.
-Betty realized, though, that she wasn’t gifted enough to become a top-of-the-line dancer, so she went back to Grand Rapids to eventually work as a a fashion coordinator at a department store, while continuing to keep a passion for dancing.
+After she graduated from high school, she studied under the guidance of legendary dancer and choreographer Martha Graham, and with Martha’s group, she made several appearances including a one at Carnegie Hall.
+Betty realized, though, that she wasn’t gifted enough to become a top-of-the-line dancer, so she went back to Grand Rapids to eventually work as a fashion coordinator at a department store while continuing to keep a passion for dancing.

 After a year, the couple married, just two weeks prior to the elections in November.
 At the end of 1973, Ford became Richard Nixon’s Vice President after Spiro Agnew resigned, and when in 1974, Richard Nixon was forced to resign from office because of the Watergate scandal, Ford was appointed the 38th President of the United States, and Betty Ford became the American First Lady.